Forks

 If you operate a lift with uneven forks, you run the risk of damaging the load or even tipping the forklift.
 Carefully inspect the forks to make sure they are even.
 The difference in the height of each fork tip should not exceed 3% of the length of the blade.

-Related Post: Finding the Right Forklift for Your Operation
+Related Post: Caring for Your Forklift Battery

 Straightness of the blade and shank